doshprompt/angular-awesome/README.md

 ### Wiring It Up

 1. Include the required libraries
-2. Ensure that you inject `ngAwesome` into your app by adding it to the dependency list.
+2. Ensure that you inject `ngAwesome` into your app by adding it to the dependency list

 ```js
 angular.module('myApp', ['ngAwesome']);